 - Build community and have active community relationships;

-- Have significant experience working in areas such as, but not limited to, community organizing, arts, education, native sovereignty, public systems, health care, youth development, community and economic development and housing
+- Have significant experience working in arts and/or non-arts sectors of the community, including but not limited to: arts, community organizing, community and economic development, education, health care, housing, native sovereignty, public systems, and youth development;

-- Are open to new experiences, relationships, collaborations and potential partnerships with others in this field
+- Are eager for new experiences, relationships, cross-sector collaborations and potential partnerships with others working in your community;

 - Are ready to engage with new ideas and transform the way you work to more effectively meld community development and the arts in community-building strategies

 - Are willing to step forward and make a difference in your community; and

 - Can commit to the dates and times scheduled for the Institute.